outcatcher/scriba/README.md

 # scriba
-Pointer counter for a child
+Pointer counter telegram bot for a child